Ground-Water Resources Program

 Water-Level Change Since Predevelopment (about 1950)

-Water-level changes in the High Plains aquifer from predevelopment to 2007 (McGuire, 2009) are based on water levels from 3,643 wells.
-The water-level changes from predevelopment to 2007 ranged from a rise of 84 feet in Nebraska to a decline of 234 feet in Texas (figure 11).
-From predevelopment to 2007, water levels declined more than 10 feet in approximately 26 percent of the aquifer area, more than 25 feet in about 18 percent of the aquifer area, and more than 50 feet in about 11 percent of the aquifer area.
-From predevelopment to 2007, water-level changes ranged from a decline of 10 feet to a rise of 10 feet in approximately 72 percent of the aquifer area.
-From predevelopment to 2007, water levels rose more than 10 feet.
+Water-level changes in the High Plains aquifer from predevelopment to 2013 (McGuire, 2014) are based on water levels from 3,349 wells.
+The water-level changes from predevelopment to 2013 ranged from a rise of 85 feet in Nebraska to a decline of 256 feet in Texas (figure 11).
+Water-level changes from predevelopment to 2013 were declines of 5 feet or more in 37 percent of the aquifer area, rises of 5 feet or more in 11 percent of the aquifer area, and between a decline of 5 feet and a rise of 5 feet in 52 percent of the aquifer area.

 Figure 8.
 Geologic units underlying the High Plains aquifer and altitude of the base of the High Plains aquifer.
 Modified from Weeks and others, 1981.
 Figure 8.
 Geologic units underlying the High Plains aquifer and altitude of the base of the High Plains aquifer.
 Modified from Weeks and others, 1981.
 (Click image for larger version).
 Figure 9.
-Predevelopment water-table altitude and direction of ground-water flow in the High Plains aquifer.
+Predevelopment water-table altitude and direction of groundwater flow in the High Plains aquifer.
 From Gutentag and others, 1984.Figure 9.
-Predevelopment water-table altitude and direction of ground-water flow in the High Plains aquifer.
+Predevelopment water-table altitude and direction of groundwater flow in the High Plains aquifer.
 From Gutentag and others, 1984 (Click image for larger version).
 Figure 10.
 Depth to water in 2000 in the High Plains aquifer.Figure 10.
 Depth to water in 2000 in the High Plains aquifer.
+Modified from McMahon and others, 2007.
 (Click image for larger version).
 Figure 11.
-Water-level changes in the High Plains aquifer, predevelopment to 2007.
+Water-level changes in the High Plains aquifer, predevelopment to 2013.
 Figure 11.
-Water-level changes in the High Plains aquifer, predevelopment to 2007.
-From McGuire, 2009.
+Water-level changes in the High Plains aquifer, predevelopment to 2013.
+From McGuire, 2014.
 (Click image for larger version).

 USGS Home Water Resources Biology Geography Geology Geospatial Program